Quitting Cold Turkey – What Can Happen?

 Although quitting cold turkey at home is possible, this approach isn’t generally recommended.
 If you have been using drugs and alcohol for an extended period or taking high doses, you are at risk of severe withdrawal symptoms.

 You don’t need to begin this journey alone; help is available.
-Call a professional substance abuse and mental health facility like Zinnia Healing to discuss your options today.
+Call a professional substance abuse and mental health facility like Zinnia Health to discuss your options today.